sftcd/openssl/esnistuff/haproxy.md

             $ openssl ech -public_name htest.com -pemout htest.pem
             $ echo -e "add ssl ech ECH-front <<EOF\n$(cat htest.pem)\nEOF\n" | socat /tmp/haproxy.sock -

-The "EOF\n$(cat htest.pem)\nEOF" is how we provide the <pemesni> value for both "add" and "set" commands..
+The ``EOF\n$(cat htest.pem)\nEOF`` is how we provide the <pemesni> value for both "add" and "set" commands..

-As you'd expect the "add" command adds new ECH configs to a set.
-The "set" command replaces the entire set with the new one provided and the "del" command removes all configs loaded more than <age-in-secs> ago.
+As you'd expect the "add" command adds a new ECH config to a set from the relevant PEM file.
+The "set" command replaces the entire set with the new one provided and the "del" command removes all configs loaded more than ``<age-in-secs>`` ago.
 An expected model for updates then is to periodically add new configs and to remove ones that were added two cycles ago.

 This is simpler than providing a transactional model with commits, which is how TLS server private keys and certificates are handled, but is considered